 Laser marking resists corrosion and chemical agents.
 The result is permanently visible and does not fade.
-Laser marking is the most reliable tool for operating room devices, as the dimensional symbols (on scalpels for example) are functional for surgeons during operations.
+Laser marking is the most reliable tool for operating room devices, as the size numbers (on scalpels for example) are useful to surgeons during operations.
 Laser marking thus plays a fundamental role.

-Annealing is the most common laser marker process used on medical components.
+Annealing is the most common laser marker process used on medical devices and components.
 Annealing gives an impalpable surface laser marking.
 The surface is completely smooth to the touch.
-Unlike other marking and engraving processes, there is no material removal.
+Unlike other marking and engraving processes, no material is removed.
 The surface is therefore unaltered and the marking defined.

-Detergents, disinfectants, sterilization and passivation processes can corrode the UDI codes on stainless steel medical devices.
-A preventive study of these factors can avoid this scenario, as can setting ideal marking parameters to ensure long-lasting results and unchanged contrast.
+Detergents, disinfectants, sterilization and passivation processes can corrode the UDI codes on stainless steel medical devices and components.
+A preventive study of these factors can avoid this situation, as can setting ideal marking parameters to ensure long-lasting results and unchanged contrast.

-For plastics, usually test-tubes or very thin tubes, LASIT has replaced the UV technology with laser technology that marks all medical devices while maintaining high-quality standards.
+For plastics, usually test-tubes or very thin tubes, LASIT has replaced the UV technology with laser technology that marks all medical devices and components while maintaining high-quality standards.

-Fly UV colors the surface of the product with a photochemical process and the heat produced by the marking is so limited that it does not damage the component.
+Fly UV colors the surface of the product with a photochemical process and the heat produced by the marking is so limited that it does not damage the medical device or component.

 With a typical pulse duration of 20 ns and a beam diameter of 10 µm, the FlyUV processes surfaces without damaging them, unlike normal infrared marking on plastics.
 This laser is ideal for the medical sector (catheters and insulin pumps can be given a durable marking, resistant to sterilization), and for glass components which can be watermarked.

-Picosecond laser, a unique fiber laser technology, has gained renown in the medical world for its unrivalled results on metal components.
+Picosecond laser, a unique fiber laser technology, has gained renown in the medical industry for its unrivalled results on metal components.
 The main advantage is the total absence of reflection on the laser marking, no matter what the angle of light.
-Moreover, the Picosecond laser is three times faster than the traditional fiber laser in terms of production
+Moreover, the Picosecond laser is three times faster than the traditional fiber laser in terms of production.

 The ultra-short pulse duration allows the Picosecond laser to mark materials where traditional nanosecond infrared lasers can’t.
 Its almost cold ablation also makes it suitable for a wide range of materials and applications, virtually eliminating heat transmission on components.

-Implantology components are extremely delicate.
-This factor, together with the demand for multi-sided marking, made it necessary to create a laser marker with an anthropomorphic robot to take the parts from the template and position them under the laser head at all the required angles and inclinations.
+Implants are extremely delicate.
+This factor, together with the demand for multi-sided marking, made it necessary to create a laser marker with an anthropomorphic robot to take the parts from the template and position them under the laser head at all the required angles.